 Once the tree locations are extracted, they are then used as waypoints for a custom waypoint navigation mission, where each identified tree is assigned a specific GPS coordinate.
 This step ensures that the spraying drone can navigate efficiently, reducing unnecessary flight time and optimizing the use of resources.
 After defining the waypoints, the system proceeds with a custom waypoint mission for microadjustments and precision bio-spraying, where the drone adapts its path dynamically based on captured images and real-time olive-trees segmentation results.
 This level of fine-tuned control allows for the precise application of treatments, minimizing waste and improving efficiency.
 The process is cyclical, meaning it can be continuously refined with each mission, leveraging new data to enhance accuracy and effectiveness over time.
 By integrating aerial imaging, geospatial analysis, and autonomous drone navigation, this workflow exemplifies a modern approach to sustainable and efficient precision agriculture.

-Document name: NEMO Living Labs use cases evaluation results - Initial version Page: 16 of 116 16 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final
+Document name: NEMO Living Labs use case Page: 16 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final